CANTACS/host-role/README.md

 ## Example Playbook

-Please refer to the CANTACS [ansible-deploy repo](https://github.com/CANTACS/ansible-deploy/) repo for a detailed playbook.
+Please refer to the CANTACS [ansible-deploy repo](https://github.com/CANTACS/ansible-deploy/) for a detailed playbook.